 Q: What is the Ice Cream Social?
 Is it important to attend?

 A: The Ice Cream Social is our pre-camp event that takes place about a month before camp.
 All volunteers and campers are encouraged to attend so they can meet their cabin mates and their buddies before arriving at camp.
 This event often helps calm any jitters or nerves and makes the camp drop-off process more comfortable.

 A: Campers are asked to arrive between 3-4:30PM.
 Campers will then meet with their cabins and head to dinner at 6pm.

 Q: When do we pick the campers up?

-A: Parents, care givers, and family members are asked to arrive at 12pm on Sunday.
-You will meet with Jennifer Wiles, Director of Camp Erin Boston, and have lunch before reuniting with your camper(s) for the closing ceremony.
+A: Parents, caregivers, and family members are asked to arrive at 12pm on Sunday.
+You will meet with Jennifer Wiles, Director of Camp Erin Boston and the grief counselors, and have lunch before reuniting with your camper(s) for the closing ceremony.
 You will then sign your camper(s) out.